MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait"></a>attesa

-Si blocca fino a quando non viene completata l'operazione asincrona associata.
+Si blocca fino a completamento dell'operazione asincrona associata.

 ### <a name="syntax"></a>Sintassi